JixieZhang/A1NRates/README.md

 8. Added GetA1NTaTb() to calculate Ta and Tb for radiation correction.

 9. Fixed bug in GetA1NTaTb().
 Changed C12 foil target thickness from 100 mil to 10 mil.

+10. Added A1NOptics(), GetOpticsRate() and GetOpticsBeamPara() only for optics.

+11. Added He3FormFactorRates() to calculate rates for He3 form factor experiment.

+12. Updated GetOpticsBeamPara() and GetBeamPara() so it will provide 2-arm run plan assuming HMS get priority.

+13. Added global variables to control if or not to calculate C12 rates or Pressure curve.
+* static bool  gSkipC12 = false;
+* static bool  gSkipPresureCurve = false;

+14. For 12AMG helium3 target, use very fine bin to integrated over Xbj bin so we can have reliable rate in Xbj bins.